A new K–12 model for the AI age

 A day at Whetstone

-All ages mixed.
+Mixed-age houses.
 One big question.
 On Forum days, a guest takes this seat.

 No homework.
 The evening belongs to family, rest, and being a kid.